 1. Format of the book

-Julián Ríos’s book Larva: Midsummer Night’s Babel (1983, English translation 1991) is a 585-page experimental novel with a chapter of photographs, and graphics scattered throughout the text.
+Julián Ríos’s book Larva: Midsummer Night’s Babel (1983, English translation 1991) is a 585-page experimental novel—first in a projected series of five—with a chapter of photographs, and graphics scattered throughout the text.
 The table of contents lists eight named chapters or sections, one with five named sub-sections.

 It’s the last two that are odd: the penultimate section is “Babelle’s Photo Album,” which is 34 pages of photos of London, in alphabetical order according to location, preceded by a color fold-out map of Fulham and Chelsea.
 The final section is an “Index of Names” — proper names cited in the book.